bdager/pftracker/docs/source/main.rst

 trackUI module
 #################
-This module runs the particle filter toolbox.
+This module runs the graphical interface.
 It contain the classes:

 .. autoclass:: trackUI.Dialog_results
    :members: